puppetlabs/puppet-docs/source/puppet/3.5/reference/lang_summary.markdown

 * Should use UTF8 encoding
 * May use Unix (LF) or Windows (CRLF) line breaks (note that the line break format also affects [literal line breaks in strings][string_newline])

-Puppet always begins compiling with a single manifest.
-When using a puppet master, this file is called [site.pp][sitepp]; when using puppet apply, it's whatever was specified on the command line.
+Puppet always begins compiling with a single manifest (which may be broken up into several pieces), called the "site manifest" or "main manifest."
+See [the reference page on the main manifest][site_manifest] for details about this special file/directory.

-Any [classes][] [declared][] in the manifest can be [autoloaded][autoload] from manifest files in [modules][].
+Any [classes][] [declared][] in the main manifest can be [autoloaded][autoload] from manifest files in [modules][].
 Puppet will also autoload any classes declared by an optional [external node classifier][enc].
+See [the reference page on catalog compilation][compilation] for details.

-Thus, the simplest Puppet deployment is a lone manifest file with a few resources.
+The simplest Puppet deployment is a lone main manifest file with a few resources.
 Complexity can grow progressively, by grouping resources into modules and classifying your nodes more granularly.

 Compilation and Catalogs
 -----